 - In Spring: Roast Whole Chicken over Radishes or Garlicky Green Bean Salad

-- In Fall: Thanksgiving turkey and Collard Greens
+- In Fall: Prime Rib Roast or a Thanksgiving turkey and Collard Greens

 - In Winter: Roasted root vegetables with Short ribs or Lemon roasted lamb ribs